Wasknijper/looklive-server/README.md

 ![detailpage screenshot](timeline-ss/001-detail.PNG)

 ###Removing floats from the css
-Changed all of the floats to flexbox
+Changed floats to flexbox, again, this had barely any impact on the rendering time or the precieved preformance.

 Homepage
 ![homepage screenshot](timeline-ss/002-noFloats-home.PNG)